GSA Connected Community 2013 article series: June | July | August | September | October

 Laurence L. Sloss and the Sequence Stratigraphy Revolution

 Did you know?
-GSA TODAY is ranked number 11 in the 2012 report from SCImago Journal & Country Rank (which measures a journal's impact, influence, and prestige.
+GSA Today is ranked number 11 on the 2012 SCImago Journal & Country Rank report, which measures a journal's impact, influence, and prestige.
 GSA Today receives regular media coverage; if you see articles about GSA Today science, please point them out to us via e-mail at

 COMING SOON TO GSA TODAY

 - April/May: Elias Parker, "Crustal magnetism, tectonic inheritance, and continental rifting in the southeastern United States"